 Spoon some onto tacos and burritos or spread it on your favorite sandwiches.
 You can even put it on your burgers!

-With the proper protection, it should stay fresh for 3 to 4 days.
+With the proper protection, homemade Chipotle guac should stay fresh for 3 to 4 days.
 A little bit of browning is safe to eat, but I would recommend making a new batch if the entire container has turned.

 Feel free to get creative depending on your texture and flavor preferences.
 Chopped tomatoes and bell peppers are popular additions, just be sure to remove all of the seeds before mixing them in.

-If you want to include some extra seasoning, try some garlic powder or a little cayenne pepper for added heat.
+If you want to include some extra seasoning in this Chipotle guacamole recipe, try some garlic powder or a little cayenne pepper for added heat.

 Chipotle Guacamole Recipe + Video

 - 1 medium jalapeño, (deseeded, deveined and minced)

 - 1/4 cup fresh minced red onion